urpatton/OSD-Wizard-UDI-Replacement/README.md

 	Install Application task sequence step
 	NOTE: Do not use the MDT step "Convert list to two digits - Coalesced".
 This will cause the OSD wizard COALESCEDAPPS variable to be overwritten and the Install Application step to fail
-	Set the option to "Install applications according to a dynamic variable list Set the Base variable name: to COALESCEDAPPS
+	Set the option to "Install applications according to a dynamic variable list" Set the Base variable name to COALESCEDAPPS

 	Task sequence step "Cancelled Wizard Group" logic TaskSequenceVariable OSDWizardSuccess equals "False"